cincodenada/openscad/README.md

 tree using the directional buttons: Left and Right select sibling nodes, Up and Down change depth in the tree.

+Note: to restore directional buttons to scale/distance control, hit `X` by looking at empty space.

 ### Transforming objects.

-Holding `Y`, `A` or `B` while moving the left axis pad or L1/L2 will translate, rotate and scale (respectively) the selected object(s).
+Holding `Y`, `B` or `A` while moving the left axis pad or L1/L2 will translate, rotate and scale (respectively) the selected object(s).
 Hold R1 to tie the 3 axis together.
-Hold L2 for a slower more precise operation.
+Hold R2 for a slower more precise operation.

 ### Manipulating the tree (experimental).